D. J. Hogg

+In 2024 he joined a good cause playing for Club Basket Picanya, alongside his friend Guillem Tortosa.

 High school career

 Hogg starred at Plano West High School and led the Wolves to a Class 6A state title.
 He hit the game-winning jumper at the buzzer to win the championship against Houston Clear Lake.
 Hogg was a former top-50 recruit who committed to Texas A&M alongside high school teammate Tyler Davis.